Process for unpaid business rates

-If you don't pay an installment, we will send you a further notice, which gives you seven days to bring your account up to date.
+If you don't pay an installment, we will send you a reminder notice, which gives you seven days to bring your account up to date.
 If this notice isn't paid, we will start formal legal action.

-If you pay the overdue installment but miss a future one, a cancellation notice will be issued and the full balance of your bill will be payable within seven days.
+If you pay the overdue installment but miss a future one, a final notice will be issued and the full balance of your bill will be payable within seven days.
 If this notice isn't paid, we will start formal legal proceedings.

-If you fail to discharge the further/cancellation notice within the required seven days, we will take court action to enforce payment of the debt.
+If you fail to discharge the reminder/final notice within the required seven days, we will take court action to enforce payment of the debt.
 At this point, you'll start to incur costs.

 If you settle the amount in full, including costs, shown on the summons before the court hearing, we will take no further action.

 Before the hearing date, we'll be willing to discuss a mutually acceptable payment arrangement but this will be on the understanding that we continue with the legal action.
 We'll still attend the hearing to ask the magistrates to grant a liability order.
 The magistrates won't discuss settlement of your account, so unless you wish to defend against our application, you don't have to attend court.
 If you do attend, arrive at least 15 minutes before the hearing time so that a member of the local taxation team can interview you.

 A telephone hearing follows the same procedure as in-person hearings, in so far as, if the magistrates are satisfied with the evidence we present, they will grant a liability order.
 This gives us powers to recover the outstanding debt using other methods.